 These keto sushi rolls taste just as good as the real thing!
 This easy low carb cauliflower sushi recipe gives you all the flavors we love about this Japanese treat, only without all the carbs.

 When we go to a Japanese restaurant, there is just not a lot of choice since I've gone on a low carb diet.
 Nearly all dishes contain either masses of rice, or come with sauces that are high in sugar (like teriyaki sauce).

 I tend to stick to miso soup, edamame beans and sashimi.
 However, this is never a truly satisfying meal.
 Sashimi, as most of you will know, is pieces of raw fish.
 It's delicious, but not something you'll want to fill your stomach with.
 Plus, it's really expensive.

-The problem with regular sushi is – you guessed it – the rice.
+The problem with regular sushi rolls is - you guessed it - the rice.

 Can you eat sushi on keto?

-It was time to make low carb sushi rolls without rice!
+It was time to make ketogenic sushi without rice!

 Now, of course it would be possible to make no rice sushi - that is, to simply leave out the rice altogether and just fill the nori sheets with fish and vegetables.

 But I am a big fan of cauliflower rice (check out my Keto Cauliflower Egg Fried Rice!).
-And I think the cauliflower rice mix I’m using mimics the texture of sushi rice really well.
+And I think my cauliflower sushi mimics the texture of sushi rice really well.

 The ‘rice’ is gently sautéed to al-dente.
 This takes away the slightly pungent cauliflower flavour you get with eating it raw.